contagon/handbook/handbook/38-church-policies-and-guidelines.md

 #### 38.4.1.2 Sealing of Living Members after Divorce

 _Women._ A living woman may be sealed to only one husband at a time.
-If she and a husband were sealed and later divorced, she must receive a cancellation of that sealing before being sealed to another man during her lifetime (see [38.4.1.4](38-church-policies-and-guidelines.md#38414-applying-for-a-sealing-cancellation-or-a-sealing-clearance)).
+If she and a husband were sealed and later divorced, she must receive a cancellation of that sealing before being sealed to another man during her lifetime (see [38.4.1.5](38-church-policies-and-guidelines.md#38415-applying-for-a-sealing-cancellation-or-a-sealing-clearance)).

 A living woman who is not currently married or sealed to another man may be sealed to a deceased husband from whom she was divorced in life.
 She must first receive signed consent from her former husband’s widow (if there is one).

 See [chapter 28](28.md) for information about performing ordinances for a deceased spouse.

-_Men._ If a man and woman were sealed and later divorced, the man must receive a sealing clearance before being sealed to another woman (see [38.4.1.4](38-church-policies-and-guidelines.md#38414-applying-for-a-sealing-cancellation-or-a-sealing-clearance)).
+_Men._ If a man and woman were sealed and later divorced, the man must receive a sealing clearance before being sealed to another woman (see [38.4.1.5](38-church-policies-and-guidelines.md#38415-applying-for-a-sealing-cancellation-or-a-sealing-clearance)).
 A sealing clearance is necessary even if (1) the previous sealing has been canceled or (2) the previous wife is deceased.

 A sealing clearance is needed only if a man is divorced from the woman who was most recently sealed to him.
 For example, if a man received a sealing clearance to be sealed to a second wife after a divorce, and then his second wife dies, he would not need another sealing clearance to be sealed again.

 A living man may be sealed to a deceased wife from whom he was divorced in life.
 He must first receive signed consent from his former wife’s widower (if there is one).
-He also must receive written consent from his current wife if he is married.
+If he is married, he also must receive written consent from his current wife if she is living.

 See [chapter 28](28.md) for information about performing ordinances for a deceased spouse.

 #### 38.4.1.3 Sealing of Living Members after a Spouse’s Death

-_Women._ If a husband and wife have been sealed and the husband dies, the woman may not be sealed to another man unless she receives a cancellation of the first sealing (see [38.4.1.4](38-church-policies-and-guidelines.md#38414-applying-for-a-sealing-cancellation-or-a-sealing-clearance)).
+_Women._ If a husband and wife have been sealed and the husband dies, the woman may not be sealed to another man unless she receives a cancellation of the first sealing (see [38.4.1.5](38-church-policies-and-guidelines.md#38415-applying-for-a-sealing-cancellation-or-a-sealing-clearance)).

-A living woman who is not currently married or sealed to another man may be sealed to a deceased husband (see [38.4.1.7](38-church-policies-and-guidelines.md#38417-sealing-of-deceased-persons)).
+A living woman who is not currently married or sealed to another man may be sealed to a deceased husband (see [38.4.1.8](38-church-policies-and-guidelines.md#38418-sealing-of-deceased-persons)).
 If the marriage ended in divorce, see [38.4.1.2](38-church-policies-and-guidelines.md#38412-sealing-of-living-members-after-divorce).

 A living woman who is currently married may not be sealed to a deceased husband without First Presidency approval.